w3c/wai-wcag-supplemental/content/about.md

 While the guidance presented here focuses on particular groups, it is important to note that people may require different combinations of accessibility features unique to them and their current situation.
 For example, someone with a cognitive disability may also have auditory, physical, neurological, speech and visual disabilities.
 Thus, this guidance must always be applied in conjunction with WCAG in order to maximize accessibility for everyone.

-## Cognitive Accessibility Design Patterns
+## About Cognitive Accessibility Design Patterns

 The Design Patterns focus on reducing barriers experienced by people with cognitive and learning disabilities.
 The Patterns describe what to do in order to improve accessibility and explain how this helps when applied.
 Examples are also provided.